top of page

 Doctor Instruction:

-You are currently a Foundation Doctor working in an Emergency Department; your next patient is a 23-year-old female (Ms. Omega Three) presenting with a rash.
+You are currently a doctor working in an emergency department; your next patient is a 23-year-old female (Ms. Omega Three) presenting with a rash.
 Please take a history and perform an appropriate examination.

 Patient History: